Sixth Grade Social Studies:

 Eighth Grade Social Studies:

-The American Journey takes students on an adventure to the American story.
+The American Journey takes students on an adventure of the American story.
 The textbook will start with the end of the Age of Exploration and cover everything in between until the 20th Century.
 Students will start with explorers such as Columbus, Cortes, and Hudson and learn how they helped take and claim land for their respective countries.
 Students will then learn about the British and how their rule of the original colonies fueled a revolution within the people.
 This revolution led to a new nation and a giant question mark about how to run a brand new country.
 Students will analyze how the Founding Fathers shaped this country and created a constitution.
 Finally, students will interpret how the young country expanded westward and the troubles it faced along the way.